leo27945875/Python_Stable_3D_Truss_Analysis/README.md

         "5": -103.52764940445674
     },

-    // The total weight of this truss
+    // The total weight of this truss (note that the default density is 1.0) "weight": 168.585850740452
-    "weight": 168.585850740452
 }
 ```